Parameterized Algorithms for Balanced Cluster Edge Modification Problems: FPT Algorithms for Balanced Cluster Modification Problems

 We now define the following problem.

-\defproblem{\binbfull\ (\binb)}{A set of $s$ balls (indexed by $1, 2,\ldots, s$) with sizes $b_1, b_2,\ldots, b_s \in \mathbb{N}$, a set of $t$ bins (indexed by $1, 2,\ldots, t$) with capacities $x_1, x_2, \ldots, x_t \in \mathbb{N}$, a budget $W \in \mathbb{N}$, and a cost function $\fn{\cost}{[s] \times [t]}{\mathbb{N} \cup \set{0}}$ where $\cost(i, j)$ is the cost of assigning the $i$th ball to the $j$th bin for every $i \in [s]$ and $j \in [t]$.}{Decide if there exists an assignment of the balls in $[s]$ to the $t$ bins such that the cost of the assignment is at most $W$.} Observe that we can design a straightforward dynamic programming algorithm for \binb\ that runs in time $\cO^{\star}(3^s)$ (assuming $W$ is encoded in unary): for each subset $B \subseteq [s]$, $j \in [t]$ and $q \in [W]_0$, we simply need to check if there is an assignment of $B$ to the first $j$ bins with cost at most $q$.
+\defproblem{\binbfull\ (\binb)}{A set of $s$ balls (indexed by $1, 2,\ldots, s$) with sizes $b_1, b_2,\ldots, b_s \in \mathbb{N}$, a set of $t$ bins (indexed by $1, 2,\ldots, t$) with capacities $x_1, x_2, \ldots, x_t \in \mathbb{N}$, a budget $W \in \mathbb{N}$, and a cost function $\fn{\cost}{[s] \times [t]}{\mathbb{N} \cup \set{0}}$ where $\cost(i, j)$ is the cost of assigning the $i$th ball to the $j$th bin for every $i \in [s]$ and $j \in [t]$.}{Decide if there exists an assignment of the balls in $[s]$ to the $t$ bins such that the cost of the assignment is at most $W$.} Observe that we can design a straightforward dynamic programming algorithm for \binb\ that runs in time $\cO^{\star}(3^s)$ (assuming $\cost(\cdot, \cdot)$ and $W$ are encoded in unary): for each subset $B \subseteq [s]$, $j \in [t]$ and $q \in [W]_0$, we simply need to check if there is an assignment of $B$ to the first $j$ bins with cost at most $q$.
 To execute this, we need to go over all subsets $B$ of $[s]$, and check if there exist a subset $B' \subseteq B$ and $q' \leq q$ such that we can assign $B'$ to the $j$th bin with cost at most $q'$ and assign $B \setminus B'$ to the first $j - 1$ bins with cost at most $q - q'$, which will take time $\cO^{\star}(\sum_{B \subseteq [s]} 2^{\card{B}}) = \cO^{\star}(\sum_{i = 0}^s \binom{s}{i} 2^i) = \cO^{\star}(3^s)$.
-We now show that we can execute this idea in time $\cO^{\star}(2^s)$ by resorting to algebraic techniques.
-Specifically, we prove the following theorem.\footnote{\binbfull\ is a special case of the the {\sc Generalised Assignment Problem (GAP)}, which is often phrased in terms of assigning jobs to machines.
+We now show that we can execute this idea in time $\cO^{\star}(2^s)$ by using fast polynomial multiplication.\footnote{We can also use the fast subset convolution (FSC) algorithm of Bj{\"o}rklund et al.~\cite{DBLP:conf/stoc/BjorklundHKK07} to accelerate this DP to run in time $\cO^{\star}(2^s)$.
+But instead of using FSC, we resort to fast Fourier transform (FFT)-based polynomial multiplication to achieve the same running time.
+While both tools guarantee the running time of $\cO^{\star}(2^s)$, FFT is arguably preferable to FSC when it comes to implementation.
+As noted by Cygan and Pilipczuk~\cite{DBLP:journals/tcs/CyganP10}, FFT is widely known in the computer science community, with a number of libraries readily available for its implementation~\cite{gambron2020comparison}.
+Also, FSC relies on M{\"o}bius transforms, which requires repeated additions and subtractions, and this can lead to large rounding errors in floating point arithmetic~\cite{doi:10.1080/03610926.2014.894070}.} Specifically, we prove the following theorem.\footnote{\binbfull\ is a special case of the the {\sc Generalised Assignment Problem (GAP)}, which is often phrased in terms of assigning jobs to machines.
 While GAP has been studied intensively in the approximation algorithms framework, where the typical goals have been minimising the cost and makespan (the maximum time taken by any machine to complete the jobs assigned to it), we are unaware of an exact exponential time algorithm for GAP, along the lines of our algorithm in Theorem~\ref{thm:binb}.
 We refer the reader to Williamson and Shmoys~\cite[Chapter 11]{DBLP:books/daglib/0030297} for approximation algorithms for GAP and its variants; and to Kundakcioglu and Alizamir~\cite{DBLP:reference/opt/KundakciogluA09} for an overview of literature on GAP.} \begin{theorem} \binbfull\ admits an algorithm that runs in time \algobinbruntime. \end{theorem}

 To prove Theorem~\ref{thm:binb}, we rely on the fact that we can efficiently multiply two polynomials. \begin{proposition}[\cite{DBLP:conf/issac/Moenck76}] The product of two polynomials of degree $d$ can be computed in time $\cO(d \log d)$. \end{proposition}